2nd International Psycho-immunology & Psychobiology Research Symposium

 We’ll also be talking about the nature of breakthrough research, and the ways and difficulties in moving this new area of research into academia, mainstream medicine, and widespread use.

 We have an information pdf for this symposium here for you and your colleagues.
 You can also read about our approach to psycho-immunology and psychobiology on this website, but we encourage anyone in this rapidly changing field to share their own viewpoints and experiences, whatever they may be.

-To help you know if this conference is of interest to you, here are some psychobiology applications and theoretical models made in the last few years:
+To help you know if this symposium is of interest to you, here are a few of the psychobiology applications and theoretical models made in the last few years.